Complex Simplicities

 Thank You!

-When I catch myself instinctively writing thank you.
+When I catch myself instinctively writing thank you,

-It makes me wonder how I feel about you.
+it makes me wonder how I feel about you.

 I can’t smell your hair,